-The North Coast 500 has been billed as Scotland's answer to America's Route 66 but t is unlike anything you'll see in the USA.
+The North Coast 500 has been billed as Scotland's answer to America's Route 66 but it is unlike anything you'll see in the USA.

 With legendary castles, extraordinary coastal scenery, and famous whisky distilleries lining the winding single track lanes, the North Coast 500 is the ultimate road trip for travel lovers.

 Ultimate Guide to the North Coast 500

 We spent 10 days driving the loop counter clockwise from Invernesss and witnessed spectacular landscapes and scenes.
 We've put together the ultimate NC500 Trip Planner to help you make the most of your time in the Scottish highlands.

 To skip to any section of the North Coast 500 at anytime, click the links below

 - Inverness - Spend two days exploring the Capital of the Highlands

 - Inverness Attractions - Attractions include Highland battlefields, two thousand year old cairns.

 - Dornoch - Castles and Distilleries - Dornoch makes for a great base to explore the Scotch distilleries of the Highlands